 The primary source that I will use in this paper is Blanchot’s 1980 book, The Writing of the Disaster.
 His other works, including The Space of Literature, Death Sentence, Thomas the Obscure, and The Infinite Conversation will also help us elucidate the role and place sonority plays in his writings.
 While Blanchot does not refer to music often, I believe these references are both crucial and relevant to understanding his concept of sonority, so I will also make use of them, especially of his article entitled Ars Nova, in which he defends Arnold Schönberg’s atonal music.

-On the Elusivenss of the Disaster and Language which is not Disastrous Enough
+On the Elusiveness of the Disaster and Language which is not Disastrous Enough

 Even though disaster has a name, it does not reveal itself through language, says Blanchot.
 Elsewhere he argues that when we speak about the word ‘disaster’ we feel that it misses the mark.